Quinzical/Quinzical-app/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-    - `application`: application package
+    - `quinzical`: application package
         - `controllers`: controllers for views
-        - `helper`: helpers shared in multiple packages
+        - `processes`: includes models for controllers, helper classes shared in multiple sub-packages
-        - `models`: models for controllers. includes sql and api
-        - `processes`: background processes
         - `resources`: resources includes fxml, css and images
 - `data`: the folder to maintain data
     - `data.db`: sqlite file